CameronBeebe/Monte_Carlo/README.txt

 TO DO:

-1. Implement the same algorithm and functionality with pyspark.
-(Figure out how to have ranks/workers spit out confirmations of local work being done)
+1. Figure out how to have Pyspark ranks/workers spit out confirmations of local work being done like in MPI.

 2. Compare.